johncox00/housecounselor/README.md

 ## Set-up

 The Ruby version used for this project is `2.6.5`.
-I use [Ruby Version Manager](https://rvm.io/) to keep manage my per-project dependencies, and I generally use it to install and manage different versions of Ruby per their documentation.
+I use [Ruby Version Manager](https://rvm.io/) to manage my per-project dependencies, and I generally use it to install and manage different versions of Ruby per their documentation.
 If you're not doing a lot of Rails development, you may not need it.
 I'm going to assume that you have RVM installed for the first part of the set-up and that you're in the directory above root of this project having just cloned it.

 Here we go: